Fastest journey12hr 40m

 Upon arrival in Turin, the high-speed trains from Paris stop at Porta Susa station, an easy 10-minute walk west of the city centre.
 Porto Susa affords an excellent range of onward connections - including high-speed services to Florence and Rome, as well as direct trains to Verona and Venice.
 The TGV from Paris continues beyond Turin Porta Susa to Milan, dawdling rather than dashing on the final leg of its long journey from Paris.

 The rail route from Turin to Verona is part of the main west-east rail axis across northern Italy.
 Trenitalia run ten Frecciabianca services each day on this line.
 It’s not a high-speed route, but the trains are very comfortable and there’s a lot to see on this long traverse across the North Italian Plain.
-The journey takes just over 3 hours.
-The train makes five stops on the journey from Turin to Verona, where you arrive at the city’s centrally located Porta Nuova station.
+The journey takes just over three hours.
+The train makes five stops on the journey from Turin to Verona.

 Other journeys to Verona View all journeys to Verona